cpmpercussion/homepage/_posts/2012-09-10-dishwashingbrush.md

 status: publish
 type: post
 published: true
+description: "I love these things.
+Dish washing brushes with a hollow handle that slowly deposits detergent into the sponge.
+With these, I can wash a few things without"
 ---

 I love these things.
 Dish washing brushes with a hollow handle that slowly deposits detergent into the sponge.
 With these, I can wash a few things without making a mess.